AdobeDocs/commerce-admin.en/help/getting-started/compliance-ccpa.md

    - **Other Third Parties**: Entities with whom you share or sell consumer data.
 For example, you might share consumer data with an advertising network in exchange for advertising.

-#### Step 3: Map the customer journey and data collection process in your stores.
+#### Step 3: Map the customer journey and data collection process in your stores

 **Stakeholders:** User Experience, Information Technology, Administrative Support